Buying a Home in BC

 No. This exemption applies only to new construction — newly built homes, presale condos, and substantially renovated properties being sold for the first time.
 Resale homes have always been exempt from GST in Canada and continue to be.
 This legislation doesn't change anything for resale buyers.

 Very different.
 The old GST New Home Rebate provided a maximum $6,300 rebate only on homes up to $450,000.
 Most new builds in BC cost far more than that, making the old rebate irrelevant for most buyers.
-The new exemption eliminates GST entirely for first-time buyers on homes up to $1,000,000 — a maximum saving of $50,000.
+The new exemption eliminates GST entirely for first-time buyers on homes up to $1,000,000 — a maximum saving of $50,000 — and provides a partial rebate on homes up to $1,500,000.

 Professional, knowledgeable, and genuinely invested in helping me find the perfect house.